FeelTheMERN/feelthemernbe/README.md

 ## What are the most important aspects of quality software?

+* Identifying and solving user stories
+* Continual and automated testing is integral to ensure smooth performance
+* Ensure design and framework is robust yet flexible for future changes
+* Frequent communication with the client and assessing feedback
+* Keeping the code DRY, re-use components as much as possible
+* Writing comments when appropriate
+* Ensure functions are suitable and accurate, and functions handling sensitive data are secure and compliant to relevant guidelines
+*

 ## What libraries are being used in the app and why?

 * Axios: Provided a more convenient and readable syntax when making HTTP requests